HL7/smart-app-launch/input/pages/token-introspection.md

 In addition to the required fields, the following fields SHALL be included in the introspection response when the specified conditions are met:

 * SMART Launch Context.
-If a launch context parameter defined in <a href="scopes-and-launch-context/index.html">SMART on FHIR Access Scopes</a> (e.g., `patient` or `intent`) was included in the original access token response, the parameter SHALL be included in the token introspection response.
+If a launch context parameter defined in <a href="scopes-and-launch-context.html">Scopes and Launch Context</a> (e.g., `patient` or `intent`) was included in the original access token response, the parameter SHALL be included in the token introspection response.

 * ID Token Claims.
 If an `id_token` was included in the original access token response, the following claims from the ID Token SHALL be included in the Token Introspection response:

   * `iss`
   * `sub`

 * ID Token Claims.
 If an `id_token` was included in the original access token response, the following claims from the ID Token SHOULD be included in the Token Introspection response:

   * `fhirUser`